 ⭐️ Bambolina: Super amazing fancy pizza.
 (You know, like, not delivery-style pizza but up-scale Italian wood-fired pizza) My best friend’s son works here and they’re good friends with the owner.
 Awesome all around.
 The owner also owned a ramen noodle place called Kokeshi, and during the pandemic, they closed it and shared one kitchen and would only offer Kokeshi for take-out.
 I guess they decided to close Kokeshi for good and just add all of their asian meals to Bambolina’s menu permanently.
 So, it’s a little different to blend Italian and Asian together, but… why not?
 Their Colonel Sanders Ramen is so good and enough to take home for leftovers.

-Lulu’s Bakery and Pantry: They have decent sandwiches and baked goods.
+Lulu’s Bakery and Pantry: I like their yogurt parfait.
+I think all their sandwiches and baked goods are dry.
+People really love this place but I’m not really impressed to be honest.
 I like their iced mocha because they don’t put a ton of chocolate in it.
-It’s just a subtle chocolatey sweetness… BUT there’s only two shots of espresso in their large size.
+It’s just a subtle chocolatey sweetness… BUT just like Odd Meter, there’s only two shots of espresso in their large size.
 Front Street Coffeehouse puts 4 shots of espresso in the same size for pretty much the same price.
+And The Bees Knees at Wolf Next Door also has 4 shots for the same price.
 So choose this coffee if you are looking for a treat, not if you’re needing an extra pick me up.

 Brothers Taverna: When we lived in Salem previously, this place was just called Brothers and it was an inexpensive cafeteria-style restaurant.
 It’s a sit-down restaurant now.
 They have good breakfast and are the only place in Salem that has hashbrowns in addition to homefries.
 (I don’t know why hashbrowns are not popular in New England.)
 But my favorite thing so far on their menu is the chicken kabob dinner.
 The chicken is so tender it melts in your mouth and it comes with mashed potatoes and steamed vegetables.
 Writing this makes me want to walk over there and order that right now.